noseglasses/Kaleidoscope-RemoteControl/README.md

 ```

 Here `<COMMAND>` must be replaced with one of the remote control commands explained below.
-`<ID>` is the request ID.
+`<ID>` must be replaced with the request ID.
 Please make sure to let request IDs start from zero and do not
 use the same request ID twice for the same command type.
 Every command has
 its own set of arguments so you have to replace `<ARGS...>` with what is required by the different commands.